mac-comp240/hw-asm-arith-decode/README.md

 # Decoding Arithmetic Expressions from Assembly Code

 You will be creating a C file called `arith.c`, which can be built from the given Makefile to match the assembly file `arith_complete.s`, which is provided.
 In particular, you goal is to fill in three C functions that perform arithmetic operations, such that your C code compiles to the same assembly code as in the provided assembly file.

 ## Expectations for Code

 This example is fairly simple, so the only thing that you need to do is comment your code file with a header that contains your name.

 No extensive testing needed here--just devise the C code that compiles to the given assembly.

-## Important Notes
+## Tips for making progress

+- As you have done in activities, make a copy of the arith_complete.s file.
+Then use that copy to make comments on each line so that you can build a picture.

+- In your comments, remember to note exactly what is in the register that is the destination (the second operand).

+- The registers that are used as the source (the first operand) of an instruction help you to determine that the register may be coming from a parameter to the function.

 - Work in stages: finish function *arith1* in your `arith.c` file.
 Then move on to function *arith2* and then *arith3*.

-- The function *arith1* should contain the multiplication operator in one and only one expression in your code.
-It has no shift operators.
+If you are stuck on one, work on another and go back.

+## Important Notes

+- The code in the assembly should **NOT** be converted line-for-line into C code.
+The original functions use fairly readable C code with arithmetic expressions in them.

+- The C code is like some of the examples that you have seen, in that it creates intermediate variables called, t0, t1, t2, etc. and combines them into a final returned value.
+Try using intermediate values rather than creating one long expression.

+- In the solution, the assignment statements contain expressions on the right-hand side that have 1 or two variables, which are either input parameters to the function or the temporary intermediate variables.
+Avoid combining expressions in the assignments or the return statement.
+However, do be sure to combine variables in the expression: each variable should occur once per expression on the right-hand side of an assignment.

+- There are no **left** shift operators in any examples.

+- The mov command is sometimes used to keep a copy of a variable for use later.

+- The registers rdi, rsi, and rdx are sometimes re-used after a computed intermediate value (i.e. a t0, t1, etc.) is completed.

 - Casting is used in some of these functions to widen variables.
 Make certain you use explicit casting, not implicit casting.

 ## Check Your Work

 The makefile has a way to check how your work is progressing.
 This will only work once you have created your `arith.c` file and compiled it with `make` to create a `arith.s` file.
 Type:

 	make compare